-Karla’s art lies not only in expansive vocals but also in a knack for tapping into the emotion of a song and delivering it fully.
-Writes AXS.com, “She lends her pulse to be a part of the heartbeat of the entire process, vocals and instrumentals, and the strange meandering force that lies between.”
-And as Critical Jazz reviews, “Rich, full-bodied and with a slightly buttery finish, Karla Harris has mad skills – a vocal artist with impeccable phrasing and the innate gift to have the band play with and not around her.”
+Karla’s art lies not only in expansive vocals but also in tapping into the emotion of a tune and delivering it fully.
+Bringing dynamic diversity and sophisticated nuance to the music, she remains respectful of a song’s roots.
+“She lends her pulse to be a part of the heartbeat of the entire process, vocals and instrumentals,” writes AXS.com, “and the strange meandering force that lies between.”
+Critical Jazz says, “Rich, full-bodied and with a slight buttery finish, Karla Harris has mad skills – a vocal artist with impeccable phrasing and the innate gift to have the band play with and not around her.”

 Of her live shows, WSIE Radio says Karla is “a powerful singer at ease in any setting, a singer for all seasons who makes any song memorable.”
 Clubscene writes, “She engages us and makes us happy to be spending the evening with her.”

 Karla released her first CD, “Twice As Nice,” a collaboration with Tom Kennedy, in 2007.
 Featuring Kennedy’s arrangements, the recording is a collection of standards, including two songs each from favorite songwriters Jimmy McHugh, Cy Coleman, Harold Arlen, Johnny Mandel, Richard Rodgers and Burt Bacharach.
-Of the project, Jazz Scene Magazine writes, “Always respectful of her American Songbook choices, Harris has superb intonation and a contemporary, appealing approach to the songs.”
+Of the project, Jazz Scene Magazine wrote, “Always respectful of her American Songbook choices, Harris has superb intonation and a contemporary, appealing approach to the songs.”

 In 2012, Karla relocated to Atlanta, where she works with many of the city’s top artists.
 She has performed at a TED Talk, opened for Grammy-nominated jazz singer Kate McGarry, and performed at the city’s premier jazz venues and festivals.
-Through her work in Atlanta, Karla was introduced to L.A.-based pianist, composer, arranger and educator Ted Howe, producer of her latest recording, “Karla Harris Sings the Dave and Iola Brubeck Songbook.”
+Through her work in Atlanta, Karla met Los Angeles-based pianist, composer, arranger Ted Howe, producer of her 2015 recording, “Karla Harris Sings the Dave and Iola Brubeck Songbook.”
 The CD is the first-ever studio recording dedicated exclusively to vocal versions of 11 Dave Brubeck compositions with lyrics written by his wife of 70 years, Iola Brubeck.
-It features Karla with Ted Howe, Tom Kennedy, drummer Dave Weckl and saxophonist Bob Sheppard.
+It features Karla with Ted Howe, bassist Tom Kennedy, drummer Dave Weckl and saxophonist Bob Sheppard.
 The project, released on Summit Records, received multiple reviews praising its conceptual approach and execution: